GregWickham/Reanimator/index.md

 # Reanimator

-What if that business had a software adapter layer that could operate the user interface of their legacy software, as if that old software had a rich developer API -- extracting data and exporting it to other systems, performing the same functions that employees do when they use the software?
+What if that business had a software adapter that could operate the user interface of their legacy system, as if that old software had a rich developer API -- extracting data and exporting it to other systems, performing the same functions that employees do when they use the software?
 That's what **Reanimator** does.

 You can use that ability to put new GUI skins on top of old functionalty, changing workflow or just updating the look and feel.
 You can add service endpoints to the old software, so its functionalty can be accessed through web portals, mobile devices, or whatever.
 You can mine the data in the old system, and present it to users in a new way.